coolsamson7/service/README.md

 ```

 What's wrong?
-- the code assumes that the called service is remote in the first place
+- the code assumes that the called service is remote in the first place which sismply is a wrong assumption
 - we have to commit to a specific protocol
-- we even add technical details on protocol level ( e.g.  loadbalancing )
+- we even take care of technical details on protocol level ( e.g.  loadbalancing )
 - we have to write technical boilerplate webclient code
-- loadbalancing in spring cloud is done on an application and not module level!

 This is _clumsy_ and against some major architectural principles like separation of concern, etc.

-What we would like to do instead is
+Talking about modularization: Spring assumes that the granularity of building blocks which can be clustered is an application.
+This contradicts the way how teams split up work by implementing modules ( for example in from of different maven modules ) and only combining them in form of a specific deployment as a standalone application.
+So we bascially need a smaller building block!

+The following design ideas or principles where the basis of the implemented architecture:

-- we want to program against simple interfaces
+- we want to program against simple interfaces and are not interested in protocol level details
 - we don't want to care where the implementation is.
 It could be remote, it could be local as well.
-- depending on a specific deployment scenarios - e.g class path - different remoting situations are achieved dynamically.
+- depending on a specific deployment scenarios - e.g class path - different remoting situations should be possible.
-- wherever it is, we don't want to care about the technical datails, it should be completely transparent based on a central registry of running services
+- remote service calls are transparently routed based on a central registry that keeps track of running services ( including health checks )
+- changes in the topology should be handled transparently

 ## Sample